 Data openness improved but coverage scores fell.

 Changes in methodology in ODIN 2022/23 may have contributed to the decline in coverage scores.
 These include requiring more indicators to have sex disaggregated data and modifications to the energy category that require datasets to report on more than just electricity supply and consumption.
-Likewise, changes in the scoring of the openness elements have contributed to an increase in the median openness score of 1.6 points.
-Without the change in methodology, the median openness score would have remained essentially unchanged from 2020.
+However, the effect of these changes may have been somewhat offset by the first-time inclusion of data from SDG portals maintained by official government entities that were not linked from the NSO site.
 See the Methodology section for further information.

 Median scores for the 165 countries that have participated in all 5 ODIN assessments since 2016 are shown in Figure 2.
-In 2017, as in 2022, methodology changes contributed to a drop in coverage scores, but scores rebounded in 2018, slowed in 2020, and fell in 2022.
+In 2017, as in 2022, methodology changes contributed to a drop in coverage scores, but scores rebounded in 2018, slowed in 2020, and remained flat in 2022.

 Figure 2.
 Median coverage, openness, and overall ODIN scores, 2016-2022